 I just checked and saw one of these players, used, with remote, for sale at amazon.com for $22.00.
 Get a new one.
 Abandon this model and get a better one.
 I do agree though -- don't buy a replacement remote because it will probably be $60!

-We can't give you a good answer, or maybe any, without the make and model of everything.
+[Full of gluten since 1965!]
+A good answer requires the make and model of everything.
 "The biggest problem in communication is the illusion that it has taken place." -- G. “Bernie” Shaw

 I agree that buying a replacement remote isn't cost effective, and it probably isn't worth buying even a cheap universal remote to try to find the right setup codes.